- This post contains affiliate links. Read more here.

 A cat enclosure should provide some alone space away from other kitties, with plenty of room for your cat to stand up, turn around, sit, and lie down.
 Unless your cat is on vet-ordered rest, their time in the cage should be limited—cats need time to explore.

 With all that in mind, we’ve found some good cages for home use that check these boxes—read on for our picks.

 Most of the cat cages in our list are steel or aluminum, with casters so they can be easily moved around (and locked in place).
 We’ve also included two “pop-up” cages, with the caution that really determined cats could escape from those.

-This two-tiered cat enclosure keeps your pet securely confined while giving them a 360-degree view of everything around them.
-With heavy-gauge powder-coated wire construction and molded plastic perches, it’s extra easy to clean.
+This top-rated three-tiered cat enclosure keeps your pet securely confined while giving them a 360-degree view of everything around them.
+Two large cabinet-style front doors on the top and bottom with secure latches make accessing plastic tray perches and your cat’s litter box easy, expediting the cleaning process.
 Put a litter box on the bottom level and a soft bed up top, and your cat will have everything they need to relax and enjoy.

 This cage has a more horizontal orientation than most and would work well for recovering cats that need to limit movement.
 Made of strong, lightweight, coated aluminum, it includes two spacious perches and one hammock for napping.
 Rubber casters make it easy to move.

 - Dimensions: 43.25-inch by 25.25-inch base; 44.9 inches high

 - Doors open easily with a two-finger locking mechanism